Shailendra (lyricist): Legacy

-Shailendra's son Shaily Shailendra also became a lyricist.
+Shailendra's son Shailey Shailendra also became a lyricist.
 At the age of 17, Raj Kapoor asked him to complete his father's song Jeena yahan, marna yahan for the film Mera Naam Joker.
 Shaily Shailendra completed the "mukhra" (lit. "face," or chorus) of the song whereas Shailendra completed the "antara" (verses) only before his demise.
-Lyricist, writer, and director Gulzar has stated on many occasions that Shailendra was the best lyricist produced by the Hindi film industry.
+Lyricist, writer, and director Gulzar has repeatedly stated that Shailendra was the best lyricist produced by the Hindi film industry.

 Shailendra's song Mera Joota Hai Japani was featured in the 2016 Hollywood movie Deadpool (2016).
 A street in the Dhauli Pyau locality of Mathura was named after Shailendra on 9 March 2016 - Geetkar-Jankavi Shailendra Marg – Mathura.
-Shailendra spent 16 years of his early life in Mathura before moving to Mumbai to work for the Indian Railways in 1947.
+Shailendra spent 16 years of his early life in Mathura before moving to Mumbai to work for Indian Railways in 1947.

 Awards

 Lyricist

-Shailendra won the Filmfare Best Lyricist Award three times.
+Shailendra thrice won the Filmfare Best Lyricist Award.